If you want to travel to Switzerland, then you’re bound to have some questions about your trip.

 What side of the road do the Swiss drive on?

-In Switzerland, vehicles are driven on the left hand side of the road.
+In Switzerland, vehicles are driven on the right hand side of the road.

 This is the same as across Europe, with the exception of the UK, Ireland, the Channel Islands, the Isle of Man, Cyprus and Malta.